aks095/CodeHive/README.md

 # TF-IDF Search Engine

-Welcome to the SearchHive : Search Engine repository!
+Welcome to the CodeHive : Search Engine repository!
 This project provides a web application that allows users to search for coding questions from LeetCode (LC) and Codeforces (CF).

 [Click Here to visit CodeHive](https://codehive-qh2t.onrender.com)
 ## Prerequisite